 Reallocating removes age bracket restrictions from all unfilled places in the sample.

-As an example, if you have 2 unfilled places for 28-37-year-old Asian women in your study 48 hours after publication.
-These places will normally be opened up to all Asian women in the country, regardless of age.
+For example, if you have 2 unfilled places for 28-37-year-old Asian women in your study 48 hours after publication, these places will be opened up to all Asian women in the country, regardless of age.

-Additionally, the algorithm will monitor the overall demographic distribution based on sex and ethnicity.
-This means that sometimes reallocated places may be reassigned to a different sex/ethnicity to give the most accurate representation of the population.
+Additionally, the algorithm monitors the overall demographic distribution based on sex and ethnicity.
+This means that sometimes reallocated places may be reassigned to a different sex/ethnicity to maintain the most accurate representation of the population.

 How can I calculate sample accuracy?

-You can calculate final representative sample accuracy by summing the total number of subgroup requirements met by participants in the final sample, and dividing it by the total number of requirements that could have possibly been met.
+To calculate the final accuracy of your representative sample, sum the total number of subgroup requirements that participants in your final sample met, then divide by the total number of requirements that could have been met.

-For example: You have a final sample of 1000 participants.
+Example: You have a final sample of 1000 participants

 Need further help?